-A long time ago, before CRM and very early in my sales career, someone pointed out to me that customers are the bottom of the food chain.
-It was not a profound idea, we just kind of chuckled and moved on, but obviously it has stuck with me.
+A long time ago, before CRM and very early in my sales career, someone pointed out that customers are at the bottom of the food chain.
+It was not a profound idea; we just kind of chuckled and moved on, but obviously, it has stuck with me.

-Today, perhaps more than ever, we often think in terms of customers, supply chains, and sustainability.
-So, it seems to me that the idea of customers as important inputs in business may have come full circle.
+Today, perhaps more than ever, we often think about customers, supply chains, and sustainability.
+So, it seems that the idea of customers as important inputs in business may have come full circle.

-This is not the same as considering the 360-degree view of the customer to me.
+To me, this is not the same as considering the 360-degree view of the customer.
 Though that’s significant to the point of being primary, it leaves unsaid why this view is so important.
-In my mind the food chain metaphor leaves no doubt.
+In my mind, the food chain metaphor leaves no doubt.

 But now, we seem to be taking this a step further into sustainability, a subject near to my heart and much in vogue as we episodically consider what forms of energy to use in the future and the price of gas.

-It’s right to think about customer sustainability because, at the end of the day, if your food chain is not sustainable, you aren’t either.
+It’s right to consider customer sustainability because, ultimately, if your food chain is not sustainable, you aren’t either.

 In the thread I am pulling, customer sustainability includes that 360-degree view and that requires a significant amount of data.
 The reason is simple.
 We don’t know what a customer might want next from the universe of things we might be able to offer them, but we know — and hope — they’ll want something.